 What's this about?

-Rotable was transforming their hospital training managment platform, driven by a new optimisation algorithm, researched in collaboration with the Fraunhofer Institute.
-I directed the strategy and concept for the next product iteration.
-Our partnership gradually expanded into further initiatives, including a dedicated app.
+Rotable was transforming their hospital rotation planning platform, driven by a new optimisation algorithm researched in collaboration with the Fraunhofer Institute.
+They needed an expert to guide that transformation:

 Challenges